thegworld/gtx-browser/docs/updater/design_doc.md

 The updater is installed to subdirectories of `/opt/` for system-scope installations and `~/.local` for user-scope.
 Subdirectory naming is determined by updater branding.
-E.g. an unbranded user-scope updater will be installed to `~/.local/Chromium/ChromiumUpdater.` The installation directory will contain subdirectories for each installed updater version and data files.
+E.g. an unbranded user-scope updater will be installed to `~/.local/GTx Browser/GTx BrowserUpdater.` The installation directory will contain subdirectories for each installed updater version and data files.